Which Put Contract Should You Sell For The Best Income Potential?

-1. In-the-money put contracts have a strike price above the current stock price.
-They are considered “in the money” because the puts will be “exercised” and we will be obligated to buy shares if the stock remains at this level through expiration.
+- In-the-money put contracts have a strike price above the current stock price.
+They are considered “in the money” because the puts will be “exercised,” and we will be obligated to buy shares if the stock remains at this level through expiration.

-2. Out-of-the-money put contracts have a strike price below the current stock price.
-These contracts are considered “out of the money” because the puts will not be exercised, and will instead expire worthless if the stock remains at this level through expiration.
+- Out-of-the-money put contracts have a strike price below the current stock price.
+These contracts are considered “out of the money” because the puts will not be exercised and will instead expire worthless if the stock remains at this level through expiration.
 If the puts remain out of the money, we will not be obligated to buy shares.

-The question of whether to sell in-the-money puts or out-of-the-money puts depends heavily on what your expectations are for the overall market and the underlying stock.
+Whether to sell in-the-money puts or out-of-the-money puts depends heavily on your expectations for the overall market and the underlying stock.

 Bringing It All Together

 Given the uncertainty in today’s market, you may be more interested in selling puts that are out of the money.
-Many of the stocks that you might like to own right now might be fairly extended and vulnerable to pulling back.
-And from a macro perspective, there are still a number of risks that could send equity indices lower.
+Many of the stocks you might like to own right now might be fairly extended and vulnerable to pulling back.
+And from a macro perspective, several risks could still send equity indices lower.

 On the other hand, during strong bull market periods where investors can generally expect stocks to continue trading higher.
 So if you think this bull market can continue, then selling in-the-money puts can be a bit more lucrative.
 Again, generally speaking, this is not our preferred course of action.
 But in the end, it’s up to you.